SBUplakankus/VR_Game/README.md

 # 📘 Project Documentation

+**A lot of this is AI Generated at the moment for placeholder info**

 This folder contains high-level technical documentation for the Unity VR project.
 The goal of these documents is to explain **how systems are structured**, **why architectural decisions were made**, and **how different systems communicate**.